 There was a written untoward incident procedure.
 Staff would report any incidents to the dentist.
-There had been no accidents or incidents in the last 12 months.
+There had been no accidents or incidents in the last twelve months..
+[FV1]There were three monthly staff meetings.
+We also noticed that the practice had guidance about effective staff meetings which suggested that learning form accidents, incidents and complaints should be regular agenda items.
+The meeting minutes we saw showed that this guidance was not being followed.